remake/remake-cli/site-src/file-uploads.md

 2. They choose a file to upload
 3. Remake automatically shows the progress of the file upload
 4. Remake returns the path of the uploaded file back to your front-end
-5. Remake inserts the uploaded file's path into the closest `data-o-key-` or `data-l-key-` attribute that matches the `name` attribute on the `<input>` element
+5. Remake will insert the path of the uploaded file into the closest `data-o-key-*` or `data-l-key-*` attribute, as long as it matches the `name` attribute that's on the `<input>` element
 6. If the file can be displayed on the page, for example as an image or video, then it'll be displayed immediately

-That's all there is to file uploads in Remake!
+That's all there is to file uploads in Remake! 🌈